ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 date: 2020-11-19
 description: Learn how to configure the Axway Istio agents to discover your APIs and services.
 ---
-{{< alert title="Early Preview" color="warning" >}}This is a preview of new Istio discovery agents, which run separately from the current mesh governance agents and provide full governance of your hybrid environment.
-The new agents are deployed and configured from the Axway CLI, and they allow for updated visibility to the Kubernetes resource discovery process.{{< /alert >}}
+{{< alert title="Early Preview" color="warning" >}}This is a preview of new Istio discovery agents, which are deployed separately from the Istio POC agents that provide full governance of your hybrid environment.
+The new agents are deployed and configured from the Axway CLI, and they monitor Kubernetes resource discovery.{{< /alert >}}

 ## Before you begin